Skip to main content

 Irish foods go hand in hand with Irish traditions.
 You’re not just combining ingredients, you’re honoring a legacy, whilst creating new memories.

-Many of my traditional Irish recipes are heirlooms passed down from both grandmothers, my great aunt (who was a professional baker), my father (who was a professional chef) and my mother who was an excellent cook and baker.
+Many of my traditional Irish recipes are heirlooms passed down from both grandmothers, my great aunt (who was a professional baker), my father (who was a professional chef) and my mother, who was an excellent cook and baker.
 I was raised around great tasting Irish food and I want to share that with you.

 Examples of Irish Food